icecream95/udev-hid-bpf/doc/tutorial.rst

 buffer.

-Because we're modifying the HID report descriptor, injecting the BPF program causes disconnect of our real HID device and a reconnect of the modified device (see ``dmesg`` or ``udevadm monitor``).
+Because we're modifying the HID report descriptor, injecting the BPF program causes a disconnect of our real HID device and a reconnect of the modified device (see ``dmesg`` or ``udevadm monitor``).
 Likewise, removing our BPF program causes a disconnect of the modified device and a reconnect of the real HID device.